bnguyenb/bnguyenb/_posts/development/2022-01-20-building-blog-site-with-jekyll-and-github-pages.markdown

 tags: rails jekyll github
 ---

 I created this blog by using Jekyll and Github Page.
-Jekyll is a gem that help you ransform your plain text into static websites and blogs.
+Jekyll is a gem that help you transform your plain text into static websites and blogs.

 Jekyll uses the [Liquid](https://shopify.github.io/liquid/) templating language to process templates.
 Checkout this [document](https://shopify.github.io/liquid/) if you want to learn more about Liquid.